 Research Group

-Cynthia Kallenbach; Assistant Professor
+Cynthia Kallenbach; Associate Professor

 Cynthia is in the Natural Resource Sciences department at McGill University.
 She has a MSc in International Agricultural Development and in Soils and Biogeochemistry from University of California, Davis and a PhD in Earth and Environmental Science from the University of New Hampshire.
 She values collaborations across disciplines and is excited about applying fundamental ecological theories to understand how soil responds to agriculture and climate change.